Images of Human Immunodeficiency Virus (HIV) Primary Infection

 Who's at risk?

 More than 950,000 Americans may be infected with HIV, and one fourth of them may not know they are infected.
-Anyone can become infected, but in the US, blacks and Hispanics are affected 7 and 3 times more often, respectively, than whites.
+Anyone can become infected, but in the US, African Americans and Hispanics are affected 7 and 3 times more often, respectively, than whites.

 Other risk factors for acquiring HIV infection are: